Madeeha Gauhar

-Madeeha Gauhar (مدیحہ گوہر; 21 September 1956 - 25 April 2018) was a Pakistani TV and stage actress, playwright and director of social theater, and women's rights activist.
+Madeeha Gauhar (مدیحہ گوہر; 21 September 1956 - 25 April 2018) was a Pakistani TV and stage actress, playwright, director of social theater, and women's rights activist.
 In 1984, she founded Ajoka Theatre where social themes were staged in theaters, on the street and in public places.
 With Ajoka Theater, she performed in Asia and Europe.
 She was one of the leading actresses on Pakistan's Television screens in the 1970s, 1980s and 1990s.